tiny-dancer/notes/runiac_origin_story.md.1.md

 Maintaining a continuously secure public cloud while enabling developers to deliver value to users.

 UnitedHealth Group is a fortune 6 company with 40,000 technologists.
 Looking at the future public cloud prescense of a company this size was an exciting, while daunting task.
 We were also uniquely position as a product engineering organization where customer value and friction-less users experiences are of the utmost importance.
-We wanted to ensure the public cloud maintained
+We wanted to ensure the public cloud maintained the benefit of the teams adopting it to control their own destiny, while at the same time having a paved path of secure, expedited cloud growth.

 We knew we would need to have a platform to secure and enable 1,000 cloud accounts, in each major cloud provider.
 1,000 gcp projects, 1,000 aws accounts, and 1,000 azure subscriptions.

 ## How it began (we're on the right path)

-- The year was 2018, talk about public cloud being a reality, we had the benefit of learning from the prior 10 years and other fortune 500 adopters.
+The year was 2018, talk about public cloud being a reality, we had the benefit of learning from the prior 10 years and other fortune 500 adopters.
 Starting off right with highly mature CI/CD practices with everything configured as code.
 Following the success of doing this in another team, we went all in on Jenkins with highly sophisticated pipeline files with a custom YAML configuration layer.

 I and others starting the new public cloud platform engineering team had recently come from building a highly performant developer platform.
 We knew how to deploy and run software fast, safe and at scale where one or more production deployments a day is part of the normal operating procedures.